 It’s not just about convenience to shop online when you have a chronic illness – it means you can preserve your energy (or spoons*) for more important things.

 Another nice thing about online shopping is that you can automate routine purchases you need to make.
 This is particularly useful for pantry goods which are often heavy and tiring to carry.

 Coming from an Italian family, I learnt about cooking and freezing from a young age.
-It's always been a useful hack, but I find it more beneficial now more than ever since I really need energy-saving cooking solutions.
+This kind of meal prep has always been a useful hack, but I find it more beneficial now more than ever since I really need energy-saving cooking solutions.

 Sauces and soups are the perfect foods to make in bulk, portion out and store in the deep freeze.

 To give you an idea, here’s what I keep in mind at all times to feed a family of two (all homemade).
-These foods are perfect for days where you really don’t have the energy to cook and want something easy to clean afterwards as well.
+These foods are perfect for days where you really don’t have the energy to cook and want something easy to clean afterwards.

-And what's even better is that they're quite versatile and can accompany so many easy dishes.
+And what's even better is that they're quite versatile and can accompany so many easy meals.

 Option 1: Serve with fresh cream and roasted butternut seeds (you can clean and roast these when you're making the soup and just store them in your pantry).